-Poly mailers are extremely light and weatherproof, which makes them a good option for apparel and other soft items that don’t require much protection.
-Most poly mailers are made from plastic, but there are a growing number of eco-friendly compostable options available to help reduce packaging waste.
+Poly mailers are extremely lightweight and weatherproof, which makes them a good option for apparel and other soft items that don’t require as much protection.
+Most poly mailers are made from plastic, but there are a growing number of eco-friendly compostable options available to help to reduce packaging waste.

 Padded mailers are usually made out of paper or plastic with a lining of bubble wrap to protect fragile products.
-They’re well-suited for smaller ecommerce orders that don’t warrant using a box, which helps to lower fulfillment costs.
-However, they’re very difficult to recycle or reuse.
+They’re well-suited for smaller e-commerce orders that don’t warrant using a box, which helps to lower fulfillment costs.

-Tissue paper is a valuable addition to product packages because it’s incredibly versatile.
-It can be used to line the inside of boxes, gift wrap products, or to add a bit more drama and flair to your product packaging, best of all, colored tissue paper is very cheap and easy to purchase in bulk.
+Tissue paper is a valuable addition to branded e-commerce packaging because it’s incredibly versatile.
+It can be used to line the inside of boxes, gift wrap products, or to add a bit more drama and flair to your unboxing experience.
+Best of all, it’s cheap and easy to purchase in bulk.

-Using some form of packing filler is vital to ensure that products are protected against events like a parcel being dropped.
+Using some form of packing filler is vital to ensure that products are protected in the event of a parcel being dropped or damaged.
 Packing peanuts and air pillows are two low-cost and effective options.
-However, these materials aren’t easy to recycle, and you could end up frustrating your customers by saddling them with packaging they can’t easily dispose of.
+However, these aren’t easy to recycle, and you could end up frustrating your customers by saddling them with packaging they can’t easily dispose of.

 It’s important to make sure that items aren’t rattling around when your package is in transit, as this could spoil your product presentation or result in damage.
-Corrugated cardboard or polystyrene inserts will help to keep products to place for the final reveal when your customer opens their box.
-This also makes for compelling in-store product displays.
+Corrugated cardboard or polystyrene products inserts will help to keep products to place for the final reveal when your customer opens their box.

-But by curating a memorable unboxing experience, you can ensure a positive post-purchase encounter that puts your customers on a path to purchasing from you again soon.
+In e-commerce, the moment of delivery represents the first tangible touchpoint with your brand.
+By curating a memorable unboxing experience, you can ensure a positive post-purchase encounter that puts your customers on a path to purchasing from you again.

 According to Dotcom Distribution, 68% of online shoppers report that branded or premium packaging makes a brand appear more upscale, while 61% say that branded aesthetics get them more excited about receiving/opening a package.

-In sum, a custom product packaging design allows you to shape your customers’ perception of value.
-When they receive an eagerly anticipated product dressed up in gift-like packaging, it’s a powerful statement of how your brand goes the extra mile for customers.
+In sum, custom e-commerce packaging allows you to shape your customers’ perception of value.
+When they receive an eagerly anticipated product dressed up in gift-like packaging, it’s a powerful statement that your brand goes the extra mile for customers.

-For our full guide on creating a memorable unboxing experience for your brand, see here.
+Check out our full guide on creating a memorable unboxing experience for your brand.

-Custom product packaging can either be a simple or a complex piece of design work, depending on your budget and how elaborate you want your packaging to be.
-To create an enjoyable and seamless experience for your customer, your design ideas need to consider three key elements:
+Custom-branded packaging can be a simple or a complex piece of design work, depending on your budget and how elaborate you want it to be.
+To create an enjoyable and seamless customer experience, your design ideas need to consider three key elements:

-Branding is one of the biggest considerations of the packaging design process.
-This is what helps your customer foster brand familiarity during the post-purchase experience, so you need to make sure that your packaging is cohesive from end to end.
-This includes the following brand elements:
+Branding is one of your biggest considerations of the packaging design process.
+To foster brand familiarity during the post-purchase experience, you need to make sure that your packaging is cohesive from end to end.
+This includes the following:

-For example, your logo and brand colors should take a prominent place on your packaging to ensure that customers recognize their delivery when it arrives.
-This helps to build anticipation and excitement for the unboxing, which creates a more engaging experience for your customers.
-Packaging accessories such as custom stickers or packing tape are excellent places to put your logo, as they provide a strong focal point in your design.
+For example, your logo and brand colors should take a prominent role in your design to ensure that customers recognize their delivery when it arrives.
+This helps to build anticipation and excitement for the unboxing, which creates a more engaging experience for customers.
+Custom stickers or packing tape are excellent places to put your logo, as they provide a strong focal point in your design.

-It’s also important that you think about how your product packaging design compares with your competitors.
-Your design should be distinctive enough that it’s not likely to be confused with any other brands, not least to avoid copyright issues.
+It’s also important that you think about how your custom e-commerce packaging compares with your competitors.
+Your design should be distinctive enough that it’s not likely to be confused with any other brands.
 Whatever design you choose, you want to be the only retailer that comes to mind.

-Ultimately, your custom product packaging must accomplish a certain purpose – or even several purposes.
+Ultimately, custom e-commerce packaging must accomplish a certain purpose – or even several purposes.
 As fun as it is picking out your pantones or tissue paper, you need to resist the temptation to stray from your core functionality requirements.

-Depending on the selling channels your product packaging is being used in, it will need to accomplish some or all the following:
+Depending on the selling channels your e-commerce packaging is being used in, it will need to accomplish some or all the following:

-A custom packaging design can be a powerful tool for experiential marketing.
-So, you should put yourself in the position of your customer interacting with a product or receiving their online order.
+A custom packaging design is a powerful tool for experiential marketing.
 Every aspect of your product packaging design should aim to increase engagement and the perceived value of the purchase – from the outer box design to the final product reveal.

 These questions will help you to reflect on the kind of unboxing experience you want your customers to have:

 It’s entirely possible to implement custom packaging into your dropshipping strategy.
 This is a great approach for brands who want to give their customers a cohesive brand experience from end-to-end, as your customer may not be aware that their order is being fulfilled and shipped by a third party.
-Plain packaging is overwhelmingly used within dropshipping to save on cost, meaning a custom packaging design can give your dropshipping business a major competitive edge.
+Plain packaging is overwhelmingly used within dropshipping to save money, so a custom packaging design can give your dropshipping business a major competitive edge.

 Designing your own packaging sounds like an intimidating undertaking, especially for small businesses that may not have an in-house designer.
 So, should you consider hiring a graphic designer or packaging designer to manage the process for you?

-Some custom packaging suppliers, including noissue and ARKA, also feature simplified online tools that allow you to design and submit your chosen packaging at the time of ordering.
-This is a great way to save on costly design consultations or mock-ups, which can make custom packaging unaffordable for many retailers.
+Some packaging suppliers, such as noissue and ARKA, offer intuitive online tools that allow you to design and submit your chosen packaging at the time of ordering.
+This is a great way to save on costly design consultations or mock-ups.

 Dollar Shave Club is famous for disrupting the personal grooming space, but also for its paired-back, refreshingly simple product packaging design.
-Their embrace of plain cardboard and clean typeface is a great representation of their attitude towards shaving; finding new ways to minimize hassle.
-It’s a great lesson in how minimal packaging designs can stand out in a sea of bright colors and embellishments.
+Their embrace of plain cardboard and a clean typeface is a great representation of their attitude towards shaving and finding ways to minimize hassle.
+It’s a great lesson in how minimal packaging designs can actually stand out in a sea of bright colors and embellishments.

-Unboxing experiences are ready-made social media content to help brands increase online engagement.
+Unboxing experiences are ready-made social media content.
 Pop culture subscription box LootCrate has cleverly integrated omnichannel sharing into their box design by giving their customers ‘tips for the perfect unboxing’ – which include sharing a photo or video of their unboxing experience with the rest of the community.
-This sophisticated UGC strategy is a great way for the brand to encourage word-of-mouth marketing, which is considered far more trustworthy than traditional marketing.
+This sophisticated UGC strategy is a great way for the brand to encourage word-of-mouth marketing.

-When customers are paying with premium products, they expect to have a premium brand experience.
+When customers are paying for premium products, they expect a premium brand experience.
 British cosmetics brand Charlotte Tilbury stepped up to the plate with their limited edition ‘mystery box’, which contains a selection of best-selling products at a 50% discount.
-To help justify the high upfront cost, Charlotte Tilbury has created a deluxe brand experience using branded boxes and matching tissue paper.
-This helps to boost the value perception of their offering and entice customers with the promise of a luxury experience.
+To help justify the high price point, Charlotte Tilbury created a deluxe brand experience using branded boxes and matching tissue paper.
+This helps to boost its value perception and entice customers with the promise of a luxury experience.

-There’s nothing like a beautifully wrapped box to get your customer’s attention when the holidays are coming up.
-Gourmet marshmallow manufacturer The Marshmallowist has created a concise value proposition in this Instagram post by showing off the experience their mothers will receive when opening their box of marshmallows on Mother’s Day.
-It’s evocative and visually appealing – a great gift for a special day.
+There’s nothing like a beautifully-wrapped box to get your customer’s attention when the holidays are coming up.
+Gourmet marshmallow manufacturer The Marshmallowist created a great marketing pitch in this Instagram post by showing off the experience that mothers will receive when opening their box of marshmallows on Mother’s Day.
+It’s evocative and visually appealing – a great gift for a special day!

-So, is your business ready for its next design project?
-Designing product packaging may feel like a major undertaking but following the steps above will set you on the path to creating a winning design that tells a compelling brand story, boosts conversions, and drives customer loyalty.
+Is your business ready for its next design project?
+Designing e-commerce packaging may feel like a major undertaking, but following the steps above will set you on the path to creating a winning design that tells a compelling brand story, boosts conversions, and drives customer loyalty.

-Now is the time to take stock of your current product packaging and start thinking about how you can refresh it with a bigger focus on your ideal customer and key selling channels.
-Remember: Even a small investment in custom product packaging can make a huge difference to the power of your brand.
+Now is the time to take stock of your current e-commerce packaging and start thinking about how you can refresh it with a bigger focus on your ideal customer and key selling channels.
+Remember: Even a small investment in custom packaging can make a huge difference to your brand equity!